rbuskens/spinnaker.github.io/documentation/getting_started.md

 ## Step 2: Set up a Spinnaker instance

-In this step, you'll set up a virtual machine to run Spinnaker on either AWS or GCP.
-While you have the option of selecting the machine type, we strongly recommend using a machine with 8 cores and at least 50GB RAM.
-If you'd like to run Spinnaker on your local machine, feel free to skip this step and move on to [Step 3](#step-3-install-and-run-spinnaker).
+In this step, you'll set up an instance of Spinnaker on AWS, GCP or on a local host.
+We strongly recommend using a machine with 8 cores and at least 50GB RAM.

 ### AWS Setup